keittokettu/toolexperiments_3d_and_sound/README.md

 https://github.com/user-attachments/assets/613696f2-59d8-451f-ba1a-a514c0f95b9b

-_experiments in harmony generation with Audimee, using an existing sound i had made in Ableton with a train whistle sample. it's nicest when it acts least like a real singing voice._
+_experiments in harmony generation with Audimee, using an existing sound i had made in Ableton with a train whistle sample. it's nicest when it acts the least like a real singing voice._

 .

-i then moved on to **ElevenLabs** and had a way better time. it has some formidable speech tools, but i focused on its "sound effects" feature. there's a nice toggle that allows you to control the percentage of faithfulness with which it follows your prompt. i think this is a great way to introduce some crunk and texture into generated sounds. here are some nice generation results (1), and then a short beat made from only these samples. i wish to extend this workflow of sampling my generations into my final project, or at least into further play and exploration.
+i then moved on to **ElevenLabs** and had a way better time. it has some formidable speech tools, but i focused on its "sound effects" feature. there's a nice toggle that allows you to control the percentage of faithfulness with which it follows your prompt. i think this is a great way to introduce some crunk and texture into generated sounds. here are some nice generation results _(1)_, and then a short beat _(2)_ made from purely these samples. i wish to extend this workflow of sampling my generations into my final project, or at least into further play and exploration.

 https://github.com/user-attachments/assets/faf08c2d-a48b-44e1-a30c-2b8092994533